objectsyndicate/ioTank-101/README.md

 # What does it do?

 It uses affordable, off the shelf, sensors and hardware to monitor light quality and other metrics for indoor agriculture in a handheld and bluetooth package.
+By doing this one can optimize their production with less electricity and resources.

 <img class='img-responsive' src="https://github.com/objectsyndicate/ioTank-101/raw/master/screen1.jpg">